devrimfidan/PostgreSQL-for-Everybody-Specialization/README.md

 # PostgreSQL for Everybody Specialization

-This GitHub repository is created for **learning purposes only** and is based on the **PostgreSQL for Everybody Specialization** by **Dr. Charles Russell Severance (Dr. Chuck)** on Coursera.
+I've created this space **for learning purposes only**, based on the **PostgreSQL for Everybody Specialization** by **Dr. Charles Russell Severance (Dr. Chuck)** on Coursera.

 ## Course Overview

-This specialization provides a comprehensive introduction to SQL (Structured Query Language) and database design principles.
-It covers fundamental SQL syntax, working with single and multiple tables, and designing databases with one-to-many and many-to-many relationships.
-Through hands-on exercises and practical examples, learners gain the skills necessary to effectively interact with and manage relational databases.
+Through this specialization, I explore SQL (Structured Query Language) and database design principles.
+I cover fundamental SQL syntax, working with single and multiple tables, and designing databases with one-to-many and many-to-many relationships.
+With hands-on exercises and practical examples, I develop the skills needed to effectively interact with and manage relational databases.

 ## Course Structure

-The course is divided into four modules:
+Specialization is divided into four modules:

 - [**Module 1: Introduction to SQL**](#module-1-introduction-to-sql)
 - [**Module 2: Single Table SQL**](#module-2-single-table-sql)